Start Pre-painting Lessons

 Six sides are sealed before the cloth is glued on the face.
 I use lacquer as the back and side sealer because it's permanent and when finished they slide in and out of my box better.

 Before applying the sealer, sand all the corners slightly round.
-Paint the sides first with each coat of sealer then the face.
+Paint the sides first with each coat of sealer than the face.

-The face gets a pre sealer coat of thinned water based PVA before the final glue coat to attach the cloth.
+The face gets a pre-sealer coat of thinned water based PVA before the final glue coat attaching the cloth.

 This sealed panel is sitting on a block of foam.